 Harry Potter and the Hope of Resurrection

-*Spoiler Alert!
-Major spoiler for the last Harry Potter novel ahead.
+This article contains major spoilers for the original Harry Potter series.
 The theme of resurrection is dominant in the last of the seven original Harry Potter books.
 One of the three great “hallows” is literally called the resurrection stone.
-Harry himself undergoes a physical resurrection of sorts after sacrificing himself for those he loves.
-The...
+Harry even undergoes a physical resurrection of sorts after sacrificing himself for those he loves.
+The Christian...
 Continue Reading →

 C.S.
 Lewis and Jedi Knights